minashkinvladislav/ad/README.md

-# Algorithm Destillation & Multi-Armed Bandits
+# Algorithm Distillation & Multi-Armed Bandits

 This repository contents source code used to train & evaluate Transformer with Algorithm Destillation in a multi-armed bandit task.